Aanudebby/Crime-Analysis/README.md

 - [Data dictionary](https://drive.google.com/file/d/1UanB-0CzhQIlMBdpBprS7t8d0W_L2jHx/view?usp=classroom_web&authuser=0)
 # Data transformation and cleaning
 The data underwent several cleaning and transformation steps to ensure it was ready for analysis:
-Missing Data Handling: Rows with incomplete data, particularly missing outcomes or crime types, were either filled using appropriate methods or removed.
+Missing Data Handling: Rows with incomplete data, particularly missing outcomes or crime types, were either filled using appropriate methods or removed.<BR>

-Data Formatting: The data was structured into consistent financial years and quarters, ensuring time-based comparisons were valid.
+Data Formatting: The data was structured into consistent financial years and quarters, ensuring time-based comparisons were valid.<BR>

-Categorization: Crime data was categorized based on offence types, regions, and outcomes, using reference tables to map codes to descriptive labels.
+Categorization: Crime data was categorized based on offence types, regions, and outcomes, using reference tables to map codes to descriptive labels.<BR>

-Outliers and Anomalies: Any outliers, especially negative values due to crime cancellations, were flagged and accounted for in the analysis to avoid skewing results.
+Outliers and Anomalies: Any outliers, especially negative values due to crime cancellations, were flagged and accounted for in the analysis to avoid skewing results.<BR>

-These steps were necessary to prepare the dataset for accurate analysis and reporting.
+These steps were necessary to prepare the dataset for accurate analysis and reporting.<BR>

 ![image](https://github.com/user-attachments/assets/3c583e4c-5f4a-4a1a-9186-0874c6fa22a5)

 # Data modeling